xmgbautista/xmgbautista.github.io/research.md

 "A Key to the Puzzle: Financial Literacy and the Credit Card Debt Puzzle," with Daniel Jacobs
 <br>

-"Inequality in Refinancing: A Structural Model of Mortgage Borrowing, Mobility, and Refinancing," with Yuliya Demyanyk, <br>Mar&iacute;a Jos&eacute;  Luengo-Prado, and Bent E. S&oslash;rensen
+"Inequality in Refinancing: A Structural Model of Mortgage Borrowing, Mobility, and Refinancing," with Yuliya Demyanyk, Mar&iacute;a Jos&eacute;  Luengo-Prado, and Bent S&oslash;rensen
 <br>

 "Risk and Insurance in Indian Villages: The Role of Local Credit Markets," with Eris Azizaj and Priyam Verma <b>[Draft coming soon!]</b>